codethor0/secure-code-reasoner/GITHUB_WORKFLOW_REPAIR_VALIDATION_REPORT.md

 **Issue Detected**: Default branch is `release/v0.1.0` instead of `main`

 **Impact**:
-- Workflows may not trigger correctly on `main` branch
+- Workflows configured to trigger on `main` may not run (default branch is `release/v0.1.0`)
-- Semantic-release may target wrong branch
+- Semantic-release workflow triggers on `main` but default branch is `release/v0.1.0`
-- CI/CD may not run on expected branch
+- CI/CD workflows may not run as expected
+- Recent workflow runs show failures (likely due to branch mismatch)

 **Fix Required**: Change default branch to `main`